Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Februari 2026 17.57.57 UTC
+- WIB: Kamis, 19 Februari 2026 18.48.53 UTC
-- WITA: Kamis, 19 Februari 2026 18.57.57 UTC
+- WITA: Kamis, 19 Februari 2026 19.48.53 UTC
-- WIT: Kamis, 19 Februari 2026 19.57.57 UTC
+- WIT: Kamis, 19 Februari 2026 20.48.53 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature